emonty/pyos/docs/cloud_servers.md

 | verbose_atts | No | A list of additional attributes whose values are printed out for each attempt.
 If `verbose=False`, this parameter has no effect.
 Default = `None` |

 ### Even Easier: `wait_for_build()`
-Since waiting for servers (as well as databases and load balancers) to build is such a common use case, pyrax provides a convenience method that provides the most common default values for `wait_until()`.
+Since waiting for servers (as well as databases and load balancers) to build is such a common use case, pyos provides a convenience method that provides the most common default values for `wait_until()`.
 So assuming that you have a reference `srv` to a newly-created server, you can call:

     wait_for_build(srv)